dlab-berkeley/GitHub-Fundamentals/lessons/01_GitHub_Basics.md

 For this section, clone the forked repo of `Git-Playground` to your local machine.
 Make sure you click `To contribute to the parent project` <br>

 ### 3. **Branching.**
 Create a new branch on your local machine.
+On GitHub Desktop, you can do this by clicking on `Current Branch`.
+Under `Branches`, there is button with `New Branch`.
 Choose a branch name that feels appropriate to you.<br>

 ### 4. **Commit a change.**
 Create a new file with some text, stage it, and commit it.<br>